fboglind/project-acholi/README.md

 - Encode data using BPE using subword-nmt
 - Create a vocabulary for use with OpenNMT

-### analyze_line_endings.py:

-This script will:
-- Compare line endings of two text files and analyze punctuation patterns.
-- Return statistics about matching and mismatching line endings.

 ### train_baseline_model.sh

 This script will: